marcinbln/XYZReader/README.md

    + AppBarLayout
    + CollapsingToolbarLayout
    + SnackBar
-* Use paper surfaces in the design
+* Separate an interface into surfaces.
-* Apply transitions and motion
+* Effectively use transitions and motion.